 - East Asian programming including, but not limited to: book club materials and programming, and hosting virtual programs related to East Asia.

-- Any questions regarding the application process should be directed to CEAS Associate Director Laurie Dennis (email@example.com).
-If you want assistance with preparing your grant, contact Cindy Fesemyer at DPI (firstname.lastname@example.org ).
+- Any questions regarding the application process should be directed to CEAS Assistant Director Laurie Dennis (email@example.com).

 - Application materials will be evaluated on these criteria:

-- To ensure diversity in funding, CEAS will prioritise giving funding to libraries across all 16 Library Systems, with a wide range of populations served.
+- To ensure diversity in funding, CEAS will prioritize giving funding to libraries across all 16 Library Systems, with a wide range of populations served.

 - Demonstrated need to diversify the library collection and/or program offerings.

-To apply, please fill out the short application form here.
+To apply, please fill out the application form THROUGH THIS GOOGLE FORM.

 This program is made possible by a Title VI grant to support international education from the US Department of Education.